kestra-io/docs/content/docs/10.administrator-guide/upgrades.md

 helm upgrade kestra kestra/kestra -f values.yaml
 ```

+## Where can I find migration guides

+The [Migrations section](https://kestra.io/docs) includes detailed information about deprecated features and provides guidance on how to migrate from the deprecated to a new behavior.

+For all breaking changes, the migration guides are linked in the [release notes](https://github.com/kestra-io/kestra/releases).

 ## How to stay informed about new releases

 You can get notified about new releases in the following ways: